dylanbarrett-analytics/citi-bike-activity-analysis/README.md

 A **bike share usage analysis** of this nature reveals patterns in how riders interact with the city's cycling network over time and across locations, painting a picture of its daily pulse and energy.

-By understanding these patterns, it is possible to discover **when and where** demand peaks, how long trips last, and how station usage changes throughout the day and week.
+By understanding these patterns, it is possible to discover **when and where** demand peaks, how long trips last, and how bike station usage changes throughout the day and week.

 This project analyzes **Citi Bike** trip data for New York City during **July-August 2024**, the two full summer months when bike usage typically peaks.